 3 people favorited this theater

-The Rialto Theatre switched from live theater to movies around 1920, and seven years later, the theater showed its first sound feature, although the Rialto Theatre retained a house orchestra into the 1930’s.
+The Rialto Theatre switched from live theatre to movies around 1920, and seven years later, the theatre showed its first sound feature, although the Rialto Theatre retained a house orchestra into the 1930’s.

-In early-1938, the theater closed for remodeling, thoroughly changing the appearance of the Rialto.
-One of its two balconies was taken out, and air-conditioning and a theater organ were added.
+In early-1938, the theatre closed for remodeling, thoroughly changing the appearance of the Rialto Theatre in a streamline Moderne style to the plans of architect George Ramey.
+One of its two balconies was taken out, and air-conditioning and a theatre organ were added.
 One local paper called the movie house’s new look “modernistic simplicity”.
-In fall of 1938, the theater reopened with “Sing You Sinners” starring Bing Crosby.
+In fall of 1938, the theatre reopened with “Sing You Sinners” starring Bing Crosby.

-From the early-to-mid-1980’s the theater was leased by an organization called the Lighthouse which screened Christian movies.
-After this, the building sat vacant until 1993 when it was sold to a new owner who converted the former theater space into a photography studio.
+From the early-to-mid-1980’s the theatre was leased by an organization called the Lighthouse which screened Christian movies.
+After this, the building sat vacant until 1993 when it was sold to a new owner who converted the former theatre space into a photography studio.

-While the upper portion of the Rialto’s facade still retains much of its early 20th century appearance, the ground floor facade has been substantially altered.
+While the upper portion of the Rialto Theatre’s facade still retains much of its early-20th century appearance, the ground floor facade has been substantially altered.
 The building continues to be used for retail use today.